 Also at home with song, Oswaldo performs in concert including his Chicago debut as part of the Sounds of the South Loop concert series with acclaimed Brazilian guitarist Paulinho Garcia and the Center for Contemporary Opera’s Sing for Hope outreach series.
 He has premiered song cycles by Juan Guerra Gonzalez and chamber works by Polina Nazaykinskaya.
 Oswaldo had the opportunity to perform with Marvin Hamlisch at Severance Hall in Cleveland.
 Oswaldo performed in a concert honoring Terrence McNally, Lynn Ahrens & Stephen Flaherty at the National Arts Club in New York City.
 Oswaldo has performed the Tenor solo in Handel's Messiah in Berlin, Germany.

-Oswaldo has performed with various opera companies in the United States, South America and Europe including the St. Petersburg Opera, New Jersey Association of Verismo Opera, Queens Symphony Orchestra, Roman Borgman Opera Company, Aspen Music Festival, Assisi Music Festival in Italy, Ópera de El Salvador, Opera Circle of Cleveland, Phoenicia International Festival of the Voice, the Connecticut Virtuosi Summer Festival, the Knoxville Opera, and the Royal Opera House Muscat.
+Oswaldo has performed with various opera companies in the United States, South America and Europe including the St. Petersburg Opera, New Jersey Association of Verismo Opera, Queens Symphony Orchestra, Roman Borgman Opera Company, Aspen Music Festival, Assisi Music Festival in Italy, Ópera de El Salvador, Opera Circle of Cleveland, Phoenicia International Festival of the Voice, the Trentino Lirica Opera Studio, the Knoxville Opera, and the Royal Opera House Muscat.

 Born and raised in Chicago, Oswaldo is a graduate of the Cleveland Institute of Music and North Park University-Chicago.
 He transitioned up from baritone to tenor.
 Currently, Oswaldo studies with Bill Schuman.
 He was a member of the Aspen Opera Center, the Castleton Festival, and has performed with the Martina Arroyo Foundation in New York City.